 And for the little angel, it gets even more exciting and patterns galore.
 A pastel colored netted dress or hand-embroidered gown with a matching frilled, sheer net hat.
 You get the adorable picture, right?
 And oh, if you think a super soft, silky headband over a usual bonnet, the little angel will look angelic and cutesy.

-A smart little man in black tux is a “class personified”.
+If you are looking for a toddler boy dress clothes for weddings, know that a smart little man in black tux is “class personified”.
 For little guys, you can never go wrong with a cute tux and bow-tie combo.
+Baby boy wedding suits for 12-18 months old are always a wonderful choice.
 If black pantsuit feels common and usual, dress your little dude in pinstripe or checkered style buttoned suit.

 And if you feel it’s becoming a “too much-layered affair”, lose the jacket or waistcoat.
 He will look just as handsome little dude with a shirt and bow-tie look.
 For a vintage look, go for a formal style sleeveless tee and shorts.
 Top it off with a fedora or beret hat.
 This one is timeless…